 ● 78 marks

-● Combination of multiple choice, short answer and
+● Combination of multiple choice, short answer, and extended writing questions

 Component 3